Biden blue wave sends bearish signal to stocks

 He said new presidents typically “don’t care” about the economy during their first year in office because voters pay more attention to years three and four.
 He pointed to the economy during former President Ronald Reagan’s first term as evidence.

 “There was kind of a double-dip in 1982.
 Why?
 Because he backend-loaded most of his fiscal plan,” Maley said.
-“And sure enough, the economy was doing really well in 1983 and 1984," when Reagon won in an electoral-college landslide.
+“And sure enough, the economy was doing really well in 1983 and 1984," when Reagan won in an electoral-college landslide.